For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #5 Surround Yourself with Totems

-In my creative studio I have a number of totems that represent my creative life — my letter holder, my French matches, crystals, my favorite broken-in books, my piles of notes.
+In my creative studio I have a number of totems that represent my creative life — my letter holder, French matches for the candles, my favorite broken-in books, my Smythson planner, my pile of notes.
 All these items evoke the essence of who I am when I create.
 I am a keeper of the word, a messenger, a spark, a grounded vibration, a storyteller.
 Choose totems that remind you of the person you want to evolve into and keep them close during creative time.

 #6 Designate a Sacred Object